 As for the Tier 1 default emission factor for NMVOC emission from coal mining and handling, the Tier 2 emission factors for NMVOC emissions are based on the methane emission factors available in an older version of the Guidebook, in combination with data on the composition of the firedamp.
 Because of the high uncertainty in the latter, care must be taken when applying these emission factors.

-Table 3-1 (open cast mining) and Table 3- (underground mining) include the emissions from drilling and the first handling of coal.
-Table 3-4, Table 3-5 and Error!
-Reference source not found. present emission factors for the subsequent storage (uncontrolled and controlled) and handling of coal.
+Table 3-3 (open cast mining) and Table 3-4 (underground mining) include the emissions from drilling and the first handling of coal.
+Table 3-5, Table 3-6 and Table 3-7 present emission factors for the subsequent storage (uncontrolled and controlled) and handling of coal.

-Table 3-2 Tier 2 emission factors for source category 1.B.1.a Coal mining and handling, Open cast mining
+Table 3-3 Tier 2 emission factors for source category 1.B.1.a Coal mining and handling, Open cast mining